 The Art in Public Places Policy serves as the policy to oversee the public display of art placed on publicly-owned property and will serve as the road map to decisions made in relation to public art in the City of Appleton.
 This policy also defines the types of public art, approval and review processes, the maintenance of each piece, and the process for deaccession of the artwork.

 This policy does not apply to artwork on private property.

 The Appleton Public Art Committee (APAC) is responsible for implementing the Art in Public Places Policy.
 The APAC will create recommendations for the appropriate committee of jurisdiction based upon the proposed project/request.
 These recommendations will be forwarded to the Common Council to further the City of Appleton’s commitment to the promotion, creation and maintenance of public art.

 On October 17, 2018, the Common Council appointed the 7 members of the volunteer advisory APAC who are serving staggered terms of service.

 Please click on the newly adopted Art in Public Places Policy for more information.
+Please click on the Public Art Application for more information on what is required for a proposed artwork submittal.
 If you have any questions, please contact the Community & Economic Development Department at 920-832-6468.